swapnilbamble1438/swapnilbamble1438/README.md

 -  Fresher

--  But almost two years of learning and hands-on experience in Java
+-  But almost two years of relevant experience in Java

 - And Knowledge of Working with Java J2EE and Springboot Applications